 About the Disabled Veteran Empowerment Network (DVEN)

 Welcome to our disabled veteran support center.
 My name is Robert Hess.
 I’m a 90% disabled Vietnam veteran with 80% of my disability combat-related.
-Almost half of my disability stems from Agent Orange-related prostate cancer.
+Almost all of my disability stems from Agent Orange-related prostate cancer and combat-related PTSD.
 I know first hand the challenges disabled veterans face in getting their lives back on track.

-Roughly 30% of those newest veterans have a service-related disability, while about 8% live in poverty.
+Roughly 30% of our newest veterans have a service-related disability, while about 8% live in poverty.
 16% of other veterans are similarly injured and 7% of that broader group are living in poverty.

 There is a huge need in America’s veteran population.

-I created the Prostate Cancer Awareness Project 501 c3 charity in 2006 to help veterans with prostate cancer measure their risk and find their cancer while it is still treatment.
-We expanded our mission to include support for all cancers in 2016 and the Prostate Cancer Awareness Project became the Cancer Journeys Foundation, also a 501 c3 charity, EIN 81-1880936.
+I created the Prostate Cancer Awareness Project 501 c3 non-profit charity in 2006 to help veterans with prostate cancer measure their risk and find their cancer while it is treatable.
+We expanded our mission to include support for all cancers in 2016 and the Prostate Cancer Awareness Project became the Cancer Journeys Foundation, also a 501 c3 non-profit charity, EIN 81-1880936.

 The Veterans Administration now provides medical care for over 5 million veterans and more than 40,000 veterans are diagnosed each year with cancer.
 That’s a staggering number.